-- Under the new law, we must keep your health information private except in situations like the ones listed in this notice. - We must give you this notice that explains our legal duties about privacy. - We must follow what we have told you in this notice. - We must agree when you make reasonable requests to send your health information to a different address or to deliver it in a way other than regular mail. - We must tell you if we cannot agree when you ask us to limit how your information is shared.
+- Under the law, we must keep your health information private except in situations like the ones listed in this notice. - We must give you this notice that explains our legal duties about privacy. - We must follow what we have told you in this notice. - We must agree when you make reasonable requests to send your health information to a different address or to deliver it in a way other than regular mail. - We must notify you if there is a breach of your unsecured health information. - We will only use or share the minimum amount of your health information necessary to perform our duties. - We must tell you if we cannot agree when you ask us to limit how your information is shared.